 - Never approach obstacles that are higher than the maximum climbable obstacle height. - Never let the footrest/legrest touch the ground when descending an obstacle. - If unsure whether taking an obstacle is possible or not, move away from the obstacle and if possible find another location.

-6.5.4 The correct way to take obstacles
+6.5.4 Correct Way to Take Obstacles

 The following instructions how to take obstacles also apply for attendants if the mobility device is fitted with an attendant control.